brianc/node-postgres/README.md

 the work is being done on the __Client__ to provide the best possible API.
 Help?
 Yes please!

-What I'd like is to simplify the above low level use with something like this:

-_note: this doesn't fully exist yet_

     var client = new Client({
       user: 'brian',
       database: 'postgres',